mp-se/gravitymon/src_docs/source/configuration.rst

 * **Device name:**

-   This is unique name of the device.
+   This is unique name of the device which is set in the configuration, also known as MDNS name.

 * **Device ID:**

    This is unique identifier for the device (ESP8266 id), this is required when using the API as an API Key to safeguard against faulty requests.
+This is the ESP8266 chip ID, so it should be unique.

 Configuration